-Cards’ Pujols hits 700th career home run, 4th to reach mark
+Cards’ Pujols hits 700th home run, 4th player to reach mark

 “So I think at the end of the day you have to be positive and just stay focused and trust your work.
 That’s something that I’ve done all the time.”

-Pujols has enjoyed a resurgent season after returning to St. Louis in March for a $2.5 million, one-year contract.
+Pujols has enjoyed a productive season after returning to St. Louis in March for a $2.5 million, one-year contract.
 It’s his highest total since he hit 23 homers for the Angels in 2019.

 He plans to retire when the season ends.